Whatever size fruit you have in your basket – Remember to perform a self-exam once a month.

 October is breast cancer awareness month, that doesn’t just mean turning half your wardrobe pink, changing your company logo (oh the irony) and proudly pinning a pink ribbon to every outfit.

 Breast cancer awareness is about remembering to give yourself a self-exam once a month, it means supporting women affected by it and it means being grateful for your own health.

-Each year 1.4 million women are diagnosed with breast cancer, that includes 1 in every 8 women in the USA.
+Each year 1.4 million women are diagnosed with breast cancer, which includes 1 in every 8 women in the USA.
 But early detection can make a huge difference to beating breast cancer and we think that’s something worth raising awareness about!

 So whether your mammaries are like melons or your chesticles are more like cherries we would like to help you get to know your breasts and detect if there is a possible problem.

 To show your support and raise awareness we would like to ask you to join our competition.
 After your self-exam, take a photograph of yourself , covering your credentials with your choice of fruit and post in on social media.
 Remembering to tag @PineappleYSW #ProtectYourPineapples and link back to this blog to ensure as many women as possible join us and protect their pineapples.
-Three winners will be chosen at random to win some super cool Pineapple Support swag.

 Breast cancer is not always detectable by a lump or hard mass, sometimes the symptoms are visual.